Shopping

 -

-The KitchenAid vs Cuisinart debate is still a hot topic, but if value for money is your number one consideration then the Cuisinart Precision Stand Mixer is a great option.
+The KitchenAid vs Cuisinart debate is still a hot topic, but if value for money is your top consideration, the Cuisinart Precision Stand Mixer is a great option.

-I found that it excelled at heavy-duty tasks like kneading bread thanks to sturdy design and high-quality attachments.
-Controlled by a simple side dial, it packs 500 watts of power.
-This dial makes it easy to adjust the speed mid-mix, and it also has with 12 speed settings, which is more than the KitchenAid.
-Despite this power, it's great for delicate work – I loved the slow-start design that saves you from messy clouds of icing sugar or flour as you bake.
+I found that it excelled at heavy-duty tasks like kneading bread thanks to the sturdy design and high-quality attachments.
+Controlled by a simple side dial, it packs 500 watts of power and comes with 12 speed settings (more than the KitchenAid.)
+The dial makes it easy to adjust the speed midway through mixing.
+Customer reviews have noted that the higher speed settings are noisy, but the lower settings are great for delicate work.
+I loved the slow-start design that saves you from messy clouds of icing sugar or flour as you bake.

-There's more detail in our Cuisinart Precision Stand Mixer review.
+There's more detail in my Cuisinart Precision Stand Mixer review.

 Swipe to scroll horizontally